balpars/Security-Headers-Validator/README.md

 ## Dependencies

-Security Header Validator depends on the `requests` Python module.
+Security Headers Validator depends on the `requests` Python module.
 This dependency can be installed using [pip](https://pypi.python.org/pypi/pip).
 ```
 $ pip3 install -r requirements.txt